BrettMayson/HEMTT/docs/json.md

 ## optionals
 **Type**: Array \[String\]

-HEMTT will build the specified optionals from the `./optionals` folder.
+HEMTT will build the specified addons from the `./optionals` folder.

 ```json
 "optionals": [